The Best Social Media Scheduling and Planning Tools

 Best Scheduling Tool for Social Media

-So now that you know what features and functions your social media scheduler should have, you may now be looking for a social media scheduler comparison so you can choose a tool that is right for your needs.
-Below are four all-in-one social media tools that excel at scheduling and planning.
+So now that you know what features are essential in a social media scheduler, you may now be looking for a social media scheduler comparison so you can choose a tool that is right for your needs.
+Below are 10 all-in-one social media tools that excel at scheduling and planning.

-However, before going over these tools, it is important to keep in mind that the cheapest social media scheduler for your needs may not necessarily be the free social media scheduler.
+While there are plenty of tools on the market, it is important to keep in mind that the cheapest social media scheduler isn´t always the most efficient one.
 There are many other functions that businesses usually need with their social media tool that go above merely scheduling posts.
-For this reason, it is important to think carefully about all the various functions you need your social media tool to offer, which can include benchmarking and analysis, community management, and research functions.
+For this reason, it is important to think carefully about all the various functions you need your social media tool to offer, which can include publishing, benchmarking and analysis, community management, and research functions.

 Fanpage Karma represents one of the best social media scheduler for agencies for two core reasons.
 First, it provides the scheduling functions as outlined above that include sharing your social media post schedule with your clients even if they don’t have a paid subscription to the tool.
 Second, it allows for unlimited profile tracking which can be a big benefit for agencies that need to perform extensive benchmarking analysis for their clients.